obmarg/cynic/cynic-cli/README.md

 ## Features

 - Can introspect a remote server and dump it's schema.
-- Detects GraphQL features the server supports and tailors introspection queries appropriately.
+- Intelligent feature detection for introspection - checks which features a server supports and only introspects for those.

 ## Usage